deepanshu1422/List-Of-Open-Source-Internships-Programs/README.md

-This repo is being continuouly updated by me as @tapeswinpatak is unable to merge more follow request and has discontinued https://github.com/tapaswenipathak/Open-Source-Programs
+This repo is being continuouly updated by me as a help to @tapeswinpatak as she is unable to merge more follow request and has decided to take a break from https://github.com/tapaswenipathak/Open-Source-Programs

 All PR's are now being entertained ,Please star this repo in order to get further updates